salleuska/nimble-ness-2022/README.md

 cModel <- compileNimble(model)
 ```

 If that runs without error, you're all set.
-If not, please see the [troubleshooting tips](https://r-nimble.org/html_manual/cha-installing-nimble.html#troubleshooting-installation-problems) and email me at spaganin@hsph.harvard.edu directly if you can't get things going.
+If not, please see the [troubleshooting tips](https://r-nimble.org/html_manual/cha-installing-nimble.html#troubleshooting-installation-problems) and email me in case you can't get things going.

 In general we encourage you to update to the most recent version of NIMBLE, 0.12.2.